GuglielmoZocca/GPU-Computing-2025-240182/README.md

 To execute a solution with a random matrix follow these instruction:
 1. In case you want to test GPU solutions:
-   1. Go to the GPU directory: `cd Path/to/GPU`
+   1. Go to the CPU directory: `cd Path/to/GPU`
    2. Load the required module: `module load CUDA/12.3.2`
    3. Remove the possible executable: `rm bin/SpMV`
    4. Execute `make` with the desired macros :